 Ochetellus glaber (Mayr) (FL) (introduced-Australia, New Caledonia)

-Odontomachus haematodus (Linnaeus) (AL, FL, MS) (introduced-South America)
+Odontomachus haematodus (Linnaeus) (AL, FL, LA, MS) (introduced-South America)

 Odontomachus ruginodis Smith (FL) (introduced-Neotropics, West Indies)

 Nylanderia bourbonica (Forel) (AL, FL, GA, SC) (introduced-Old World Tropics, pest)

 Nylanderia guatemalensis (Forel) (FL) (Introduced-Central America, pest??)